codebiswa07/NeuraLearn/README.md

 - Copy your config values into `.env`

 ### 2. Configure AI
-- Get your Anthropic API key from https://console.anthropic.com
 - Add `AI_API_KEY` to `.env`

 ### 3. Run the app